 We've all been there.
 We know what those sore, achy muscles feel like.
 Maybe you spent too long outside shoveling snow, working out too hard at the gym, or walking the length of the mall one too many times.
-Now you're left feeling sore and even though you know the soreness will subside in a few days, right now you need some relief.
+Now you're left feeling sore, and even though you know the soreness will subside in a few days, you need some relief right now.
 Am I right?
-Yeah, it can be easy to overdo it sometimes.
-I’ve got some quick tips for soothing sore muscles plus a homemade achy muscle rub recipe to help ease the pain.
+That's delayed onset muscle soreness...and it's awful.

 2. Drink cherry juice

-You might want to head straight for a hot shower, but studies show that icing sore muscles speeds healing.
-You can also try alternating hot water with 30 second bursts of cold water.
+You might want to head straight for a hot shower, but studies show that icing sore muscles slows down swelling from injury and speeds healing [source].
+You can also try alternating hot water with 30-second bursts of cold water.

 4. Massage with lavender